metamn/react/content/blog/how-i-write-react-code-in-2021/index.md

 }
 ```

-Then in components, project-related `imports` use these aliases vs. relative paths.
+Then in components, project-related `imports` use these aliases vs. figuring out relative paths.

-`import { edoStyle } from '@tokens'` is easier to write than `import { edoStyle } from '../../design-system/tokens'`.
+`import { edoStyle } from '@tokens'` is easier to remember than `import { edoStyle } from '../../design-system/tokens'`.

 Sparing attention with little tricks add up.
 The less attention needed for non-creative code the more attention stays available for writing _real_ code.